open-cloud/xos/docs/tutorials/basic_synchronizer.md

 # Tutorial

 This section walks you through the process of writing an XOS model and synchronizer.
-This exercise is not extensive.
-Its only purpose is to guide you through the most common use cases.
+It does not provide exhaustive coverage, but it does guide you through the most common use cases,
-This includes:
+including:

 - How to define XOS models.
 - How to load the models into the `xos-core`.